Updated on 2025-10-28 views 5 mins read

 If this solution does not fix the error, proceed to the next one.

-Method 6: Set Your Device Date & Time To Automatic
+Fix 8.
+Set Your Device Date & Time To Automatic

 You can also set your device date & time to automatic to get rid of errors connecting to Apple ID server.
 However, this solution can be quite tricky, as some users report that they were able to get rid of the issue when they disabled automatic date and time and it worked when other people enabled it.
 So, if you’ve enabled automatic date & time on your device, try disabling it, or vice-versa.